 2 lemon slices

 Place ingredients in the jar and fill with water.
 Add water as needed when on stovetop.

 Wrap Up #

 If your concoctions are meant for gifts, then don’t forget the wrapping!
 In an age of eco-responsibility, tying a pretty twine around the lids with a small tag and a mini candy cane will set just the right tone.
 No waste yet oh-so appealing to the eye!
-Enjoy the moment.
+Happy Holidays!

 #homemademallorca #homemadegifts #handmadegifts #mallorcagifts #handmadebodyscrubs

 Por Stephanie Horsman